Hurricane Laura packs the strongest winds the region has ever seen — but that's not the biggest threat

 The percentage of damage caused by wind versus water varies widely from storm to storm.
 For instance, in the most costly storm in U.S. history — Hurricane Katrina — 70% of the damage was caused by water and most of that was from storm surge.
 But in Hurricane Matthew, a much less costly storm which made landfall in South Carolina in 2016, 90% of damage was from wind.

-Laura will be the strongest system to hit the area from Port Arthur, Texas, to Cameron, Louisiana, since Hurricane Rita in 2005, and most likely it will be much stronger.
+Laura will be the strongest system to hit the area from Port Arthur, Texas, to Cameron, Louisiana, since Hurricane Rita in 2005.
 Rita produced up to 15 feet of storm surge and had Category 3 winds of 115 mph.
-Laura could blast ashore with nearly 150 mph winds and 20 feet of surge.
+Laura blasted ashore with nearly 150 mph winds and 20 feet of surge.

 Judging strictly by the numbers, Laura is likely to be a more damaging storm.
 But no two storms are exactly alike.
 For instance, Rita was a larger storm and it was a Category 5 when it was over the Gulf of Mexico.
 That Category 5-like bulge of surge produced by Rita over the Gulf allowed the storm's high dome of storm surge to be more robust than your typical Category 3 when it reached the coast.
 Plus, larger storms tend to generate more surge because they pool water from a larger area.